jigx-com/jigx-docs-examples/docs/Expressions/Comparison Operators.md

 updatedAt: Fri Jul 28 2023 07:37:29 GMT+0000 (Coordinated Universal Time)
 ---

-Use JSONata comparison operators to compare values in your data and return a Boolean result (true or false) based on the comparison result, or use them for conditional logical expressions.&#x20;
+Use JSONata comparison operators to compare values in your data and return a Boolean result (true or false) based on the comparison result, or use them for conditional logical expressions.

-## Comparison operators&#x20;
+## Comparison operators

 The operators used for comparing data are: